gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 Many users report growing frustration with Mailchimp's pricing increases and navigation complexity.
 The platform has shifted from its original focus on simplicity and affordability, with costs escalating rapidly as contact lists grow and essential features locked behind higher-tier plans.

 **BlueFox Email** takes a more focused approach, designed for organizations that prioritize email design quality, delivery control, and infrastructure transparency.
-Built on top of [AWS SES integration](https://bluefox.email/docs/projects/settings#aws-credentials), it emphasizes professional email rendering, design system consistency, and predictable, usage-based billing for teams that treat email as a critical customer touchpoint.
+Built on top of [AWS SES](https://bluefox.email/docs/projects/settings#aws-credentials), it emphasizes professional email rendering, design system consistency, and predictable, usage-based billing for teams that treat email as a critical customer touchpoint.

 Both platforms have strong reputations but cater to different priorities, Mailchimp for broad marketing needs and BlueFox Email for consistent, high-volume, and technically controlled sending.